Diagnose breast cancer from fine-needle aspirate images using OpenNN

 and finally the optimization algorithm

-We can now start the training process by using the command
+We can now start the training process by using the following command:

 training_strategy.perform_training();

-For more information about the training strategy methods, see TrainingStrategy class.
+For more information on the training strategy methods, see the TrainingStrategy class.

 5. Testing analysis